 The Center for Contemplative Chaplaincy was established in 2019 to provide Buddhist-inspired contemplative spiritual health training to MDiv degree students and members of the larger community interested in pursuing professional chaplaincy and spiritually-integrated approaches to related disciplines such as medicine, nursing, spiritual leadership, and counseling.
 The Center offers ACPE approved Clinical Pastoral Education (CPE) internships in community settings under the supervision of an ACPE Certified Faculty Educator.
 Clinical sites for learning include local hospitals, hospices, and non-profit settings, where students learn to integrate contemplative practice, trauma-informed care, earth-based spirituality and interreligious/interspiritual approaches to spiritual health in caring for persons in crisis and transition.

 The Contemplative Chaplaincy Internship offers contemplatively-based Clinical Pastoral Education (CPE) training to degree and non-degree students of all religious and spiritual traditions.
 Through compassion-based group process learning and individual supervision, students cultivate the skills and presence needed to support the spiritual health and wellbeing of patients and clients in crisis.
-Students meet in person for a weekly class at Naropa and are placed in hospice, trauma hospital, and community health internship sites throughout Boulder and Denver.
+Students meet in person for a weekly class at Naropa and are placed in hospice, trauma hospital, and community health internship sites throughout Boulder and Denver and across the U.S. for our online offerings.
 Course themes include working with intergenerational and ancestral trauma; cultivating resilience through compassion; earth-based practice as a resource for spiritual health; and discovering what it means to be an ethical, clinical leader in the healthcare field.

 In the Fall of 2019 Naropa received provisional approval as an pre-accredited ACPE Center.
 For more information about the ACPE accreditation process visit the ACPE accreditation page.